Beginner's Guide for WordPress / Start your WordPress Blog in minutes

 Sometimes plugin authors make mistakes, and your support request can prompt them to help you or quickly release a fix.
 Learn more about how to ask for free WordPress support and get it.

 If you can’t get help with your issues, then you are free to share your negative review.
-However, please be respectful in the way you share your negative feedback about a FREE product.
+However, please be respectful in sharing your negative feedback about a free product.

 How to Leave Reviews For Plugins and Themes on WordPress.org